Fistelo/pb-assignment/README.md

 The Spring Boot application can be run by using command `mvn spring-boot:run`.
 The server is starting on port 8080.

+## Testing

+Sample API tests along with github service tests are written in the test module.
+To run them, invoke a method `mvn test`.

 ## Test API manually

 For manual testing purposes project contains a postman collection of available requests.